leorickli/wordpress-aws/16 - Creating an Auto Scaling Group.md

 ![Screenshot 2023-05-29 at 22 43 57](https://github.com/leorickli/wordpress-aws/assets/106999054/9d047dfe-97d5-4259-8c04-0135d5342c31)

 On the next page you can review all the info that you provided, once reviews, click on "Create auto scaling group".
 This can take up some time, this is because we are baking and bootstrapping the EC2 instances with our user data.
-Make sure to check you website again to see if it is connecting.
+Make sure to check your website again to see if it is connecting.